-After allowing about ten minutes for the small groups to study their assigned form, start the reports from the small groups.
 Ask each group to present its findings for each of the transaction forms.
-As each transaction form is being discussed, show the form using the PowerPoint slide.
-For each form, students from the other groups can contribute their ideas once the presenting group has given its findings.
+As each transaction form is being discussed, show the form using the PowerPoint slide (or transparency version).
+For each form, students from the other groups can contribute their ideas once the original presenting group has given its findings.

-Discussion points for each transaction form include:
+Discussion for each specific transaction form should include:

 His Majesty's Government ...
-Requisition Form (HO1, pg.
-5) (Slide 8)
+Requisition Form (Slide 8)